laripeanuts/nestjs-fundamentals/README.md

 1 - [Introduction](https://github.com/laripeanuts/nestjs-fundamentals/tree/1-introduction)

 - Academind Lession - [Learn Nest.js from scratch by building an _API_](https://www.youtube.com/watch?v=F_oOtaxb0L8)
   - Provides a overview of the process of creating a RESTful API showing the fundamentals e basics.
+Used [Postman](https://www.getpostman.com/) to make requests.

 ## Installation